-I have had an iPad 2 for over a year.
-A few recent purchases, to include some hardware and business apps for iPad, have made it much more of a business tool for use in and out the office – Noteability: an iOS app for for taking notes; a Maglus Stylus; a bluetooth wireless keyboard; and CloudOn: a business app for iPad, which allows editing of all documents saved to Dropbox.
+I have had an iPad for many years.
+It can be a neat business tool for use in and out the office – I particularly like Noteability: an iOS app for for taking notes and signing documents; a Maglus Stylus; a bluetooth wireless keyboard; the office apps with Dropbox; and Zoom .

 I travel regularly on the train to Dublin.
 I was bringing my laptop so that I could work.
 I am now going to bring my iPad, a refurbished unit bought on the Apple website, with my new accessories which make it a very effective office tool.